This HBO documentary has so many creepy moments that it’s difficult for any to stand out. Here’s one that did.

 But even in his glory days there was something strange about Michael, as though every camera was looking at him from slightly the wrong angle.
 In 1984 he swept up eight Grammy awards for Thriller, which had sold thirty-four million copies in twenty months.
 He was accompanied to the awards ceremony by Brooke Shields, one of the most desirable women on the planet, but he spent the entire evening ignoring her in favor of twelve-year-old Emmanuel Lewis, who sat on his lap.

 Things deteriorated after Jones left his life.
 In the nineties he had a reputation as a talented but eccentric and even faintly sinister man – Howard Hughes with a surgically reconstructed nose.
-The tabloids (sensing skeletons) aggressively hounded him, and this became a narrative upheld by fans to this day: poor Michael Jackson, harassed by the media.
+The tabloids (sensing skeletons in his Neverland closet) aggressively hounded him, and this became a narrative upheld by fans to this day: poor Michael Jackson, harassed by the media.
 Can’t they all just leave him alone?

 If one half of Leaving Neverland is true, the media didn’t harass him nearly enough.